AdKats/AdKats/README.md

     <li>
         <b>External Controller API.</b>
-        AdKats can be controlled from outside the game through systems like BFAdminCP 2.0+, and through other plugins like insane limits.
-For example, you can issue AdKats punish commands from insane limits or proconrulz and have them
-        be logged like any other admin command.
+        AdKats can be controlled from outside the game through systems like BFAdminCP 2.0+, and through other plugins like Insane Limits.
+For example, you can issue AdKats punish commands from Insane Limits or ProconRulz and have them logged like any other admin command.
     </li>
     <li>
         <b>Internal Implementation of TeamSwap.</b>
         Queued move system for servers that are consistently full, players can be queued to move to full teams once a slot opens.
-        Greatly improved over the default version.
-        Documentation linked below.
     </li>
     <li>
         <b>AdKats Ban Enforcer.</b>
         AdKats can enforce bans across all of your servers, and can enforce on all metrics at the same time.
-        System can automatically interface with metabans, automatically import all Procon bans from all your servers and consolidate them, and will import any existing bans from the BF3 Ban Manager plugin's tables.
+        System can automatically import all Procon bans from all your servers and consolidate them, and will import any existing bans from the BF3 Ban Manager plugin's tables.
         Full documentation below.
     </li>